CodelithLabs/citk-connect-project/README.md

 ---

 ## 🤝 Contributing
-Built with ❤️ by **Team Codeleth** for the Google Solutions Challenge.
+Built with ❤️ by **Team CodelithLabs** for the Google Solutions Challenge.

 ---